wappointment/wappointment/readme.txt

 * Set your recurrent availability within seconds
 * Set your punctual availability and block your non-bookable time (non working days and hours, busy times, holidays, etc) in just few clicks
 * Select the timezone from which you operate

-= Define how you provide your services =
-* Zoom video conference
-* By Phone (pick all or certain country allowed for the call)
-* By Skype
-* In Person at an address you specify

 = Appointments Settings =
 * Set the duration of your appointment 5 min, 10 min, 15 min , 60 min etc ...